mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/gpu/kommander-config/index.md

 1. Append to the apps section in install.yaml with the following to enable Nvidia platform services.

     ```yaml
     apps:
       nvidia: null
     ```

-1. To install Kommander using the above configuration file, enter the following command:
+1. Install Kommander, using the configuration file you created in the previous step, with this command:

     ```bash
     kommander install --installer-config ./install.yaml